Improving Classifier-Free Guidance in Masked Diffusion: Low-Dim Theoretical Insights with High-Dim Impact: Numerical Results

 \subsection{Study of guidance schedules}

-We now perform an empirical study of guidance schedules.
-The schedules are summarized in Table \ref{tab:guidance-schedules}.
-We study how these schedules perform by evaluating FID on Imagenet $256$ using $10$K samples.
-In Figure \ref{fig:right-schedules} we compare the Ramp-Up and Right Interval schedules.
-The performance of the Right Interval schedule exhibits a convex trend with respect to guidance strength, enabling straightforward tuning.
-In contrast, the Ramp-Up schedule shows consistently improving performance as $r$ decreases, indicating that a gradual, linear increase in guidance outperforms abrupt alternatives.
-In Figure \ref{fig:left-schedules} we observe the performances of the Left interval and Ramp-Down schedules.
-It is clear that such schedules are incapable of improving the generation accuracy as suggested by our theory.
+Previously, our theory predicted that increasing schedules improve discrete diffusion while decreasing ones degrade generation.
+We test this theory on Imagenet-$256$ with $10$K samples.
+For precise formulas for the schedules, see Table \ref{tab:guidance-schedules}.
+When testing increasing schedules (Ramp-Up and Right Interval) in \ref{fig:right-schedules}, we observe that both schedules can significantly improve the results.
+Furthermore, the Right Interval schedule exhibits a convex trend with respect to $r$, while the Ramp-Up schedule is monotone in $r$, and reaches a lower FID value, indicating that a gradual, linear increase in guidance outperforms abrupt alternatives.
+When testing the decreasing schedules (Left interval and Ramp-Down), we observe that they consistently damage the generation as seen in Figure \ref{fig:left-schedules}.
+Overall, \emph{our experiments confirm our theory} that increasing schedules are most effective for masked diffusion.